rikharink/keywordblocker/README.md

 It is made for this person but published as an extension to possibly help other people who may have the same needs!

+Get it in the [Chrome Webstore](https://chrome.google.com/webstore/detail/keyword-blocker/pbgacppomjfpheddhifkdkklddnolnpg)

 **Changelog:**
    - **1.6**
     * Added csv export
+    * Fixed some small bugs
    - **1.5**
     * Added option to also search the description for blocked keywords
    - **1.4**